India: Matri Bhumi: Plot

-Life in the jungle is explored next with a new narrator, an 80-year-old man who has lived in his village his entire life.
+Life in the jungle is explored in the third section with a new narrator, an 80-year-old man who has lived in his village his entire life.
 His narration explores life with his wife and grown sons who live nearby, their daily work routines, their religious rituals, and the uneasy relationship the old man has with the local tiger.
-When iron-mining surveyors come to the village, they disrupt the local people and wildlife.
-Lacking prey, the tiger injures itself and becomes a man-eater.
-The old man goes to help the tiger before the company-led hunting party can attack it.
+When iron-mining surveyors come to the village, they disrupt the local people and wildlife, who flee from the noise.
+Lacking prey, the tiger injures itself trying to predate a porcupine and becomes a man-eater.
+The old man goes to drive off the tiger before the company-led hunting party can kill it.

-The narrator discusses heatwaves in India, where the wildlife escapes to the rivers to cool themselves in the waters.
-The narrator tells the story of an old man traveling to a city festival with his monkey Ramu.
-The heat causes the old man to pass out with Ramu still chained to him as vultures circle them.
-Ramu is able to free herself from her owner as the vulture swoop in.
-Ramu makes her way to the city festival, where she falls back on her training, dancing for crowds and collecting coins.
-She tries to rejoin a group of wild monkeys, who reject her.
-Finally, she is adopted by a new human owner, who puts her in an acrobatic show.
+Finally, the narrator discusses heatwaves in India, where the wildlife escapes to the rivers to cool themselves in the waters.
+The narrator tells the story of an old man traveling through barren lands to a city festival with his performing monkey Ramu.
+The heat causes the old man to die; Ramu is still chained to him as vultures circle above them.
+Ramu is able to free itself as the vulture swoop in.
+Ramu finds the way to the city festival, and falls back on its training, dancing for crowds and collecting coins.
+It tries to rejoin a group of wild monkeys, who reject it.
+Finally, it is adopted by another owner, who puts Ramu in an acrobatic show.

 The film ends as it begins, with narration over imagery of the big modern city, with crowds of thousands of people.